ralphjsmit/filament/packages/schemas/docs/02-forms/16-key-value.md

     ->valueLabel('Property value')
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `valueLabel()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Adding value field placeholders

 You may also add placeholders for the value fields using the `valuePlaceholder()` method: